jessboyd/Getting-and-cleaning-data-project/CodeBook.md

 The variables are described below.

 ## Variable meanings
 Subject: An identifier of the subject who carried out the experiment.
-Its range is from 1 to 30.
+Its range is from 1 to 30.<br />
 Activity: The activity label.
 Ranges from 1 to 6.
-The real meanings are as follows:
+The real meanings are as follows:<br />
-1 WALKING
+1 WALKING<br />
-2 WALKING_UPSTAIRS
+2 WALKING_UPSTAIRS<br />
-3 WALKING_DOWNSTAIRS
+3 WALKING_DOWNSTAIRS<br />
-4 SITTING
+4 SITTING<br />
-5 STANDING
+5 STANDING<br />
-6 LAYING
+6 LAYING<br />

 The tidy data set contains the mean average of each of the following variables per subject, per activity: